Birmingham (Shirley) Driving Test Centre

 Estimated wait time and demand

-Wait times at Birmingham (Shirley) have remained broadly stable through recent reporting periods.
-Booking is achievable but not immediate: learners booking at Birmingham (Shirley) typically wait around 14 weeks from booking to test day.
+Booking requires patience: on this estimate, learners booking at Birmingham (Shirley) would typically wait around 18 to 22 weeks from booking to test day.

 Centre details